“We should write an op-ed.” Those five words are a favorite phrase of elected officials, candidates and business leaders.

 Product of previous media consumption habits: The most consumed media today are not op-eds.
 You never hear about an op-ed going viral.
 The message needs to fit the contours of today’s media, not the other way around.

-While op-eds do have there place, here are some options and examples of better ways to make your argument and have an impact:
+While op-eds do have their place, here are some options and examples of better ways to make your argument and have an impact:

 1) Self publish: When an op-ed is published, it will get eyeballs.
 But I’m not convinced the same can’t be accomplished by self publishing and using email (which remains one of the most effective digital tools 30 years later) to distribute an argument.
 Sending your well-written piece directly to your key contacts, influencers and media will get just as much engagement, if not more.